Marelize007/EMS_mutagenesis_daphnia/README.md

 bwa mem reference_genome.fa inputfile_1.fq.gz inputfile_2.fq.gz > output.sam

 2. The mpileup and call functions of BCFtools (Li, 2011) along with default parameters were used to generate genotype likelihoods and genotype calls in a VCF file containing all EMS mutant lines derived from each natural Daphnia isolate.
 We added the following FORMAT and INFO tags to the VCF file: AD (allelic depth), DP (number of high-quality bases), ADF (allelic depth on forward strand) and ADR (allelic depth on reverse strand).
-An examle output file, output.vcf, can be viewed in this repository.
+An examle output file, output_file.vcf, can be viewed in this repository.

 bcftools mpileup -Ou -f reference_genome.fa -a INFO/AD,FORMAT/AD,FORMAT/DP,FORMAT/ADF,FORMAT/ADR,FORMAT/SP,FORMAT/SCR  input_file_1.bam  input_file_2.bam input_file_3.bam | bcftools call --threads 20  -mO z -o output.vcf.gz